Zamtakk/PlexMediaPlayer-for-RaspberryPi/readme.txt

 arm_freq=2000
 gpu_freq=700
 <<<<
-- Save the file with 'Ctrl + O' and exit nano with 'Ctrl + X'
+- Save the file with 'Ctrl + O' > 'Enter' and exit nano with 'Ctrl + X'
 i: Now we need to reboot.
 > sudo reboot